 - one of an Indian people living near the Ottawa River in Canada, 1620s, from French Algonquin, perhaps a contraction of Algoumequin, from Micmac algoomeaking "at the place of spearing fish and eels."
 But Bright suggests Maliseet (Algonquian) elægomogwik "they are our relatives or allies."

-Algonquian (1885) was the name taken by ethnologists to describe a large group of North American Indian peoples, including this tribe.
-Algonquin Hotel (59 W. 44th St., Manhattan) opened 1902 and named by manager Frank Case for the tribe that had lived in that area.
+Algonquian was the name taken late 19c. by ethnologists to describe a large group of North American Indian peoples, including this tribe.
+The Algonquin Hotel (59 W. 44th Street, Manhattan) opened 1902 and was named by manager Frank Case for the tribes that had lived in that area.
 A circle of journalists, authors, critics, and wits began meeting there daily in 1919 and continued through the twenties; they called themselves "The Vicious Circle," but to others they became "The Round Table."